ianrenton/successwhale-api/docs/index.md

 This is a list of all the API calls supported by the SuccessWhale API, together with some supporting documentation.
 All URLs are relative to the API root, so if you are using the API at https://api.successwhale.com/, the URLs start there.

+Each call can return JSON or XML as requested by the client.
+HTTP status codes are used for each response, and for clients that cannot properly handle HTTP status codes, each return structure contains a boolean `success` attribute and, if `success` is false (status codes >=300) also an `error` parameter.

 Authentication
 --------------